The Best Lenses for Digital SLR Cameras

 Now that I've preached the importance of being willing to spend a fair price for your new lens, let's talk about what I've done to find the best lenses.

-Since I wanted to find the best lens for each photography style, I followed the same steps that I take when I'm buying a lens for myself:
+I followed the same steps that I take when I'm buying a lens for myself:

 1. I find a group of lenses that match the primary criteria for the photography style (focal length and maximum aperture)